thecmart/manuals/Tutorials/Manual 1 Creating a new app with an empty activity and AppObj.md

 ### Creating a new empty Project

 ###### Quick start guide - it takes about 10 minutes!
 This instruction manual assumes that you are a beginner at using Android Studio and assumes that you want to create a new empty project.
-If you are an advanced user and want to add Chat SDK to an existing project, please view our manual 3 here: [Manual 3](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%203%20Integrating%20ChatSDK%20into%20the%20new%20project.md)
+If you are an advanced user and want to add Chat SDK to an existing project, please view our manual 3 here: [Manual 3](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%203%20Integrating%20ChatSDK%20into%20the%20new%20project.md).
+The corresponding video to this manual is here: [Tutorial 1](https://www.youtube.com/watch?v=AwhxFx8CXCg)

 1. In Android Studio, go to **File** -> **New** -> **Project**.